Nanjuan/nanjuan.github.io/Hacking-Tutorials/How-to-convert-ova-and-vmdk-to-qcow2.md

 ## PC Prerequisite <a id="First"></a>

-1. Make sure that if any `disk` was mounted to the VM that is remove from the `device setting` on the `Virtual Machine` program (`Virtualbox`, `VMware`) and that the `display setting` is set to `auto` since I have seen that give problem when the resolution is set to a specific resolution.
-Any extra `device` that was mounted need to be `remove` too.
+1. Make sure that if any `disk` was mounted to the VM that is removed from the `device setting` on the `Virtual Machine` program (`Virtualbox`, `VMware`) and that the `display setting` is set to `auto` since I have seen that give problem when the resolution is set to a specific resolution.
+Any extra `device` that was mounted needs to be `remove` too.

 - First make sure the `VM` is `power off`.